astralfrontier/chaosfrontier-org-wiki/games/sycamour-division/on-purpose.md

 Nick Knack didn't save the day by himself.
 But he contributed.

 It's hard for me to have friends, because I talk too much, or I get other peoples' feelings confused with my own, and cause problems.
 But this is real.
 This didn't come from anyone else.
-This is all me.
+This was all me.

 I wish I could quit school and just be a superhero all the time.
 I could do more good that way.
 And if someone got hurt, it would always be a bad guy.

 Then again, I don't know what would have happened if we'd lost Melody.
 I don't know how I could handle that.
+Laser Hawk and Zephyr were okay, but that void villain was pretty strong.

 I'll just have to get stronger.